I am a Wrestler of the Muse

 I now live on the beautiful East Coast of New Zealand’s North Island and I am lucky enough to call the Pacific Ocean my backyard.
 I can often be found wandering the cliff tops above the crashing ocean and walking through the lush farmlands that surround the area.
 But with a heart caught between two lands, the sunburned, ancient, wild Africa and the lush, green islands of New Zealand, I find my true home within the white pages covered in ink.

-Jeffrey Deaver, Thomas Harris, Lee Child, Dean Koontz, David Lindsey, Lynda la Plante, Patricia Cornwell, Kathy Reichs and Tess Gerritsen.
+Emily Bronte, Jeffrey Deaver, Thomas Harris, Lee Child, Dean Koontz, David Lindsey, Lynda la Plante, Patricia Cornwell, Chelsea Cain, J.R.
+Ward.